-In accordance with Federal law and U.S. Department of Agriculture policy, it is the policy of Kingsley House to provide services and/or benefits to all recipients without regard to race, creed, color, religion, age, sex, national origin, ancestry, or disability.
+In accordance with Federal law and U.S. Department of Agriculture policy, it is the policy of Kingsley House to provide services and/or benefits to all recipients without regard to race, creed, color, religion, age, sex, national origin, ancestry, disability or whether a child is being breastfed.
 The same eligibility requirements are applied to all applicants for services on a non-discriminatory basis.
-Discrimination by child care providers on the basis of the child being breastfed is prohibited.
 There is no distinction in the treatment of recipients, and rules of courtesy are applied uniformly to all.
-All persons or organizations having occasion to either refer applicants for services or recommend this agency must do so without regard to the applicant's race, creed, color, religion, age, sex, national origin, ancestry, or handicapping condition.
+All persons or organizations having occasion to either refer applicants for services or recommend this agency must do so without regard to the applicant's race, creed, color, religion, age, sex, national origin, ancestry, or disability.